jmfr236/uky-campus-expansion/README.md

   - Downloaded on February 2, 2022 as a shapefile
   - Downloaded shapefile in WGS 1984, 4326, EPSG
   - Converted shapefile to a geoJSON using the ArcPro Geoprocessing Tool 'Features to JSON'
-  - Clipped parcel data to the UK Acquisition layer (UK Basemap Features) using the ArcPro Geoprocessing Tool 'Clip Layer' to reduce size of data
+  - Clipped parcel data to the UK Ownership layer (UK Basemap Features) using the ArcPro Geoprocessing Tool 'Clip Layer' to reduce size of data
   - Credits: LFUCG GIS, LFUCG Addressing, LFUCG Planning, Fayette County Property Valuation Administrator (PVA)

 **Historic UK Parcel CAD Data**